 Painting of Old Tbilisi‘Tbilisi თბილისი’ by Ralph C. La Rosa The Society January 12, 2019 Culture, Deconstructing Communism, Poetry 7 Comments (1976-1978) In Soviet Georgia, I feel linguistic shock.
 At first assuming residents speak Russian, I say Nyet, not Ara, igniting discussion of Moscow’s nagging, Russifying clock alarms, as predictable as tick and tock.
 Zviad says that now the constitution requires Russian for higher education— His dissident friends shout Ara!
 Ara! and mock.
 My heartbeats speed in concert with their rage fueling widespread rioting.
 Their nerve still vital, more than a century in the cage of Russian rule.
 Ara!
 They will preserve the mother tongue—as precious as their blood.
 They win this time and plan to win for good.
 Russian Nyet: Нет (No) Georgian Ara: არა (No) Note: Georgia thwarted two major Moscow efforts in the late 1970s, and it was the first soviet republic to secede from the USSR.
 Zviad Gamsakurdia, the leading dissident and my colleague at Tbilisi State University, was arrested soon after the riots of April 1977.
 Ralph C. La Rosa was a Senior Lecturer in the USSR, Tbilisi State University, SSR of Georgia.
 His work has been published on line and in print, including the chapbook, Sonnet Stanzas and full-length Ghost Trees.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 7 Responses Michael Dashiell January 12, 2019 As an unworldly American, I didn’t quite grasp this particular address of a Russian problem, but what I did understand I enjoyed.
 Reply Joe Tessitore January 12, 2019 Very timely, this, as we “fight” here in the States to preserve or destroy our southern border.
 Over 31% of our voting-eligible population must be provided with non-English ballots; more than 61 million people.
 Reply C.B.
 Anderson January 13, 2019 How ironic that “The Bear” does not require Communism to be so overbearing.
 Russia, with or without the institution of the State Farm, is not a good neighbor.
 Reply Joe Tessitore January 13, 2019 How cool is State Farm/good neighbor?
 Reply C.B.
 Anderson January 13, 2019 It’s very cool for anyone who has seen the advertisements on TV.
 You should know, Joe, that you and I are birds of a feather in many respects.
 As it happens, I am older than you, but only by a couple of years.
 The world as we know it rejoices for sexagenarian voices.
 Joe Tessitore January 14, 2019 Off we fly!
 Wrinkled, grey and in decline; gone the youth that once was mine.
 Witless and devoid of rhyme, I am no longer in my prime.
 Beauty that I do not see; subtleties now lost on me; clouds obscure the setting sun – I shuffle where I used to run.
 Memories of dancing verse; jumbled thoughts, the aged’s curse.
 Not so strong as it was then, my trembling hand lays down the pen.
 Reply Darius Belewec January 20, 2019 It is nice to have Mr. La Rosa, representing Georgia, here @ SCP.
 He possibly could teach us things about Georgian literature that we do not know.
 Here is a tennos on two Georgian statues in Tbilisi.
 In Tbilisi Upon the top of Sololaki, Kartlis Deda stands, in her right hand, a sword, a bowl of wine, in her left hand.
 The twenty metre statue of aluminum, so hilt, for Georgia’s fifteen-hundredth anniversary, was built.
 Below a statue rises in Tbilisi’s Freedom Square, bronze, gilt in gold, Saint George stabs hard, the dragon in the air.
 Atop a granite column, over thirty metres high, a gift from sculptor Zurab Tsereteli in the sky.
 This land beset by wolves, once home of Joseph Stalin too, o, Sakartvelo, in the Caucusus, a gift come true.
 Darius Belewec is a poet of the Caucusus.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.